-Alternative, or non-traditional, high schools are special schools that provide a learning experience completely different from that provided by traditional means.
+Alternative, or non-traditional, high schools are special schools.
+They provide a learning experience completely different from those provided by traditional means.
 This is a rather broad explanation, however.
 Within this definition, there can be significant variations from one school to another.

 There is no one thing that differentiates alternative schools from traditional schools.
-Some may offer classes during non-traditional hours, others may allow students to create their own customized graduation requirements, while still others may not give out grades.
+Some may offer classes during non-traditional hours.
+Others may allow students to create their own customized graduation requirements.
+Still, others may not give out grades.

 Alternative schools were first introduced as a way to help students who could not fit into the regular school system because of various behavioral problems.
-This system evolved over the years and today it’s not just troubled students who attend alternative schools.
+This system evolved over the years.
+Today, it’s not just troubled students attending alternative schools.
 Today, these schools serve a different purpose.
-They give students who do not fare well in a traditional academic system an environment that is better suited to help them succeed in high school and earn a diploma.
+They give students who do not fare well in a traditional academic system an environment better suited to help them succeed in high school and earn a diploma.

 Features Of Alternative High Schools